There has been a lot in the press recently regarding Mortgage Prisoners and how to Help Mortgage Prisoners.

-The key thing is that you do need an income.
-If your income is a little shy of what is needed, we can probably overcome that, if your income is £10,000 and your mortgage is £100,000 then we are not going to be able to do it – so it is a case of understanding your situation and what you are looking for.
+The key thing is that you do need an income and you can not be in negative equity.
+If your income is a little shy of what is needed, we can potentially overcome that, if your income is £10,000 and your mortgage is £100,000 then we are not going to be able to do it – so it is a case of understanding your situation and what you are looking for.
 There also usually needs to be some equity although it could be possible to go up to 100% LTV.
 Being in negative equity is one of those things we would not be able to overcome in the current climate.

 Can we help Mortgage Prisoners?

-Yes we can help Mortgage Prisoners?.
+Yes we can potentially help Mortgage Prisoners.
 There are things we can do to try and increase your lending capacity in order to help you move on from being a Mortgage Prisoner so please do get in touch and we can discuss your circumstances.